ryanjagger/ship/audit/discoveries.md

 4. If estimates are off → `ANALYZE <table>;` to refresh stats.
 5. For complex plans, paste the JSON form into explain.depesz.com to highlight hot spots.

+### How I'd apply this in a future project

+1. **Make `EXPLAIN (ANALYZE, BUFFERS)` the default reflex for any list/aggregate endpoint, not a last resort.** I'd run it against representative (not toy) seed data the moment a query touches more than one table, watching specifically for `loops > 1` on inner nodes and large `Rows Removed by Filter` — both surface scaling problems long before they page someone in prod.
+2. **Trust the cost estimate over wall-clock time when judging scalability.** On small/dev datasets two plans often run in the same sub-millisecond range; the `cost` divergence (e.g. 40 vs 114 here) is the planner telling you which one degrades as rows grow, so I'd compare costs, not stopwatch numbers, when choosing a rewrite.
+3. **Wrap write-path checks in `BEGIN; … ROLLBACK;`.** To profile a `DELETE`/`UPDATE` safely I'd analyze it inside a transaction and roll back, which lets me measure real plans against real data without mutating it.

 ## PostgreSQL Subplans

 Subplans are execution-plan nodes the planner emits for subqueries that aren't flattened into joins.
 Two flavors: